Fanny Fligelman Brin: Legacy

-Brin's passion and dedication to the women's peace movement had a profound impact on what women's groups were able to accomplish in the early to mid-1900s.
+Brin's dedication to the women's peace movement had a profound impact on what women's groups were able to accomplish in the early to mid-1900s.
 Because of her involvement in so many different women's peace organizations, she bridged the divide across groups, encouraging collaboration and strengthening the movement.
-Her unique voice as a Jewish woman allowed her to galvanize her Jewish community and create a prominent Jewish perspective across the movement.
-Her unwavering commitment and strength in public speaking, writing, and community organizing likely brought a significant number of women into the movement and gave women of the time a sense of purpose beyond domestic duties.
-It bears more research to investigate the legacy of the Jewish and non-Jewish collaboration Brin spearheaded and how Brin's international peace work with NCJW impacts their focus today.
-Brin's activist efforts can serve as a reminder to Jewish women today of the importance of using their unique voices to create social change.
-There is power in coalition building across faiths and standing together as a strong voice to have a say in legislation often made by and for men that have real ramifications for women's livelihoods.
-Today, this has never felt more pressing.
+Her identity as a Jewish woman allowed her to galvanize her Jewish community and incorporate a Jewish perspective in the movement.